 Arrive early to secure yourself a good position.
-Summer months can be very busy and you may jostle for a place, but as a low season traveller you are pretty much guaranteed a ring side view.
+Summer months can be very busy and you may jostle for a place, but you should always manage to get a good view.

 In a colourful and evocative display, the troops march out from the Palace gates led by two drummers and a lone piper followed by the rest of the soldiers who file into the courtyard.
 The parade forms into an honour guard, there is a review of arms and then the formal change of sentries takes place.